 The Cat Lady presents a more sombre approach to the often eccentric but happy cat ladies present in the media.
 The game itself takes place after the suicide of the main character the cat lady, Susan Ashworth, a misanthropic and lonely woman.
 With many tragic events in her past driving her to clinical depression, worst of which was the death of her baby girl due to her negligence and the suicide of her husband that followed, she finally decided to end her suffering and drank all 32 of her sleeping pills.
 But, she was not meant to die.

-Drowtales has Mel'anarch, who is another example of a younger character fitting this trope, replacing cats with spiders, including a giant one named Zhor that she had a child with, though that spider is in fact an elf himself who was altered into his current form.
+Mel'anarch, who is a younger character fitting this trope, replacing cats with spiders, including a giant one named Zhor that she had a child with, though that spider is in fact an elf himself who was altered into his current form.